muhib116/Event-Management/note.md

             -- ✅witter, Facebook, Tiktok, Instagram, Youtube, Telegram, Copy write text ✅(Dynamic from backend)

--- while scanning (Check if he is woner of this ticket)
+-- ✅while scanning (Check if he is woner of this ticket)
-    invalid, expired, used, validated
+    ✅invalid, expired, used, validated

 database:
     ✅sales